MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension/css-mirror-editing-styles-tab.md

 Without CSS mirror editing, the **Styles** tab in Microsoft Edge DevTools is excellent for debugging and tweaking your CSS selectors and CSS rules.
 However, although these changes are immediately rendered in the web browser, they aren't reflected in your `.css` file.
 This means that after you change CSS in the **Styles** tab, you need to copy and paste your changes back into your `.css` file.

 CSS mirror editing is a feature of the Microsoft Edge DevTools extension that works around that problem.
-Any change that you make in the **Styles** tab also automatically changes the `.css` file in your workspace.
+Any change that you make in the **Styles** tab also automatically changes the `.css` file in your open folder in Visual Studio Code.
 You can edit any CSS selector or create new CSS selectors in the **Styles** tab, and all changes are automatically mirrored in the correct `.css` file.

-The extension changes either:
-*  The `.css` file on your hard drive, if you opened the `.html` file on your drive.
-*  A copy of the `.css` file downloaded from the web server.
-In this case, you need to copy the changes from the downloaded copy of the `.css` file to the `.css` source file on your drive.

 #### Saving the changes to the .css file